Group-1-Project-3/CMSC-433-Pokemon-Game/README.md

 else goes back to start of current gym, xp gained will be saved

 ### to do
 1.)
-Audio Manager
+Get audio to continuously play
 2.)
-NPCFactory ( that takes a Properties obj in its constructor ) 3.)
-Create visual effect when running through grass 4.)
-Make sure the character is going 32px exactly and starts in a location that allows it to go 32px exactly 5.)
-Better Collision detection
-6.)
-Player should have GetHead() GetFeet() GetOrigin() GetRight() GetLeft() 7.)
+Create visual effect when running through grass 3.)
 Making animated tiles
+4.) controls page via button clickc!
+5.)
+Stop animation when walking in direction
+6.) load different scene when walking into gym

 ### resources